kkulkkule/zombiesurvival/readme.txt

 ZZ                       ZZ
  ZZZZZZZZZZZZZZZZZZZZZZZZZ

-1. Get srcds and configure it for garrysmod.
-I won't tell you how to do this, Google it.
+1. Get srcds and configure it for garrysmod (requires steamcmd).
 2. Put the zombiesurvival folder in garrysmod/gamemodes with all the other gamemode folders.
 3. Get some maps.
 ZS_ maps are plentiful on the Internet and the game also supports many other map types: CS:S, Zombie Mod, Zombie Horde, Zombie Panic!
 Source
 4. Either setup a custom voting script or use mapcycle_zombiesurvival.txt.
 Make a file called mapcycle_zombiesurvival.txt in base garrysmod folder.
 Put in names of maps without the .bsp ending.
 One per line.
 5. Make your auto-start batch file or whatever you use.
 The line should look like this: srcds.exe -port 27015 -console -game garrysmod -secure +ip 24.102.103.104 +hostport 27015 +gamemode zombiesurvival +maxplayers 32 +map zs_oldhouse +hostname "Your ZS Server"
 6. Run it.
 You now have a server.
-You may want to make use of sv_downloadurl unless your clients enjoy downloading your maps and resources at 14KB/s.
+See other guides on the web for setting up sv_downloadurl.

  ZZZZZZZZZZZZZZZZZZZZZZZZ